50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 These are our general rules for winter installation, giving you complete peace of mind:

-• First, our expert factory-trained installation team stages each project at our warehouse the day before to assess the upcoming installation date, weather, temperature, and other variables that will come into play during your installation.
+• First, our expert factory-trained team stages each project at our warehouse the day before installation.
+They assess the upcoming installation date, weather, temperature, and other important variables.

-• On your installation day, the lead installer will discuss your concerns and lay out the day’s plan, depending on your project.
-Our goal is to complete the installation with as little disruption and exposure to the outdoor elements as possible.
+• On installation day, the lead installer will review your concerns and outline the plan based on your project.
+Our goal is to complete the work with minimal disruption and limited exposure to outdoor elements.

-• The team then stages the immediate area, and as needed, closes off other areas of the home, laying down thick drop cloths and covering or protecting any fragile areas of the home near the installation.
+• The team then stages the immediate area and, if needed, closes off other parts of the home.
+They lay down thick drop cloths and protect any fragile areas near the installation site.

-• The team then stages the immediate area, and as needed, closes off other areas of the home, laying down thick drop cloths and covering or protecting any fragile areas of the home near the installation.
+• The team then stages the immediate area and, if needed, closes off other parts of the home.
+They lay down thick drop cloths and carefully cover or protect any nearby fragile areas during installation.

 Start saving money and be comfortable in your home now!
 Read on to learn what precautions our contractors do while working on your home this winter.